-National TV ACES 2022-23 TV SEASON: UPFRONT TV NETWORK COST EFFICIENCY ESTIMATES
+JUST RELEASED: National TV ACES 2023-24 TV SEASON: UPFRONT TV NETWORK COST EFFICIENCY ESTIMATES

-National TV ACES 2022-23 contains Media Dynamics Inc.'s exclusive estimates of the CPMs and costs-per-rating point (CPPs) attained by the broadcast TV networks, cable channels and syndicators for all of the standard age/sex demos by dayparts for the latest national TV upfront ad sale.
+National TV ACES 2023-24 contains Media Dynamics Inc.'s exclusive estimates of the CPMs and cost-per-rating points (CPPs) attained by the broadcast TV networks, cable channels and syndicators for all of the standard age/sex demos by dayparts for the latest national TV upfront ad sale.
 Data are presented on a quarterly and monthly basis in 36 tables.
 This information has been very useful to sellers of alternative media for comparisons with their own CPM pricing.

 Consumer Demographics 2022 and Beyond utilizes U.S. Census and Bureau Of Labor Statistics data to provide a detailed demographic profile of the American resident population—the American consumer—past, present and, in many cases, future, for all of the key demographics and cross breaks, like age within education, income within occupation, etc. The sections include age, family size, education, income, race/ethnic origin, marital status, region, metro areas, consumer expenditures by product class and more.
 All told there are 70 easy to use tables with commentaries at the beginning of each section.

 Use discount code SAVE50 at checkout and save $50.